Epping - East

 The level of general health in Epping - East is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Epping East demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.
-However, it has higher rates among older, at-risk cohorts.
-The rate of private health cover is very low at approximately 48% of the total population (~6,600 people), compared to 49.8% across Greater Melbourne and a national average of 55.3%.
+However, health outcomes are less favourable among older and at-risk cohorts.
+Private health cover is found to be very low in Epping East, with approximately 48% of the total population (~6,604 people) having it, compared to 49.8% across Greater Melbourne and a national average of 55.3%.

-The most common medical conditions in the area are asthma and arthritis, affecting 7.5% and 6.8% of residents respectively.
-A total of 72.5% of residents declare themselves completely clear of medical ailments, compared to 74.0% across Greater Melbourne.
-As of June 2021, 17.0% of Epping East's population is aged 65 and over (2,354 people), which is higher than the 13.2% in Greater Melbourne.
-Health outcomes among seniors present some challenges that require more attention than those of the broader population.
+The most common medical conditions are asthma (7.5%) and arthritis (6.8%), while 72.5% of residents declare themselves completely clear of medical ailments, compared to 74.0% in Greater Melbourne.
+Epping East has a higher proportion of seniors aged 65 and over at 17.0% (2,355 people), compared to 13.2% in Greater Melbourne.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health